MarnieMaddock/Neuron_Confluence/README.md

 - Make sure each image name is unique (the automatic format of well_picturenumber_yearmonthday is perfect)
 - Save all images to a folder as a TIFF
 - Run macro :)
 - This determines the confluency of every image.
+The %Area column is the confluence % of that image.
 To get an average confluency per well, use excel/R script)